Simonxyw/simonxyw.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
 I’m Xinyu (Simon) Wu, a Master’s student in Data Science at the University of Michigan with a concentration in Spatial Data Analysis.
-My work sits at the intersection of Geospatial Data Science and Sustainability, where I explore how spatial technologies and data-driven methods can support equitable development and environmental decision-making.
+My research focuses on how land use and land use policy shape carbon emissions, cropland loss, and broader sustainability risks, and how data-driven methods can support more resilient and equitable agricultural and environmental futures.

 My academic and research journey has led me to: